Royal Navy: Amphibious warfare

+Until 2024/25, the Royal Navy's amphibious capability consisted of two landing platform docks (HMS Albion and HMS Bulwark).
+While their primary role was to conduct amphibious warfare, they were also deployed for humanitarian aid missions.
+Both vessels were in reserve as of 2024 and in November 2024, the newly elected Labour government indicated that they would in fact be retired from service completely by March 2025.
+While second-line amphibious capabilities remained within the Royal Fleet Auxiliary, the future of the navy's amphibious capability was now in question.

 Clearance diving

-The Royal Navy clearance diving unit, the Fleet Diving Squadron, was reorganised and rebranded to the Diving and Threat Exploitation Group in 2022.
+The Royal Navy clearance diving unit, the Fleet Diving Squadron, was reorganised and renamed the Diving and Threat Exploitation Group in 2022.
 The group consists of five squadrons: Alpha, Bravo, Charlie, Delta, and Echo.
-The Royal Navy has a separate diving unit, a special forces unit, the Special Boat Service.
+The Royal Navy has a separate unit with divers the special forces unit the Special Boat Service.

 Escort fleet

 The escort fleet comprises guided missile destroyers and frigates and is the traditional workhorse of the Navy.
-As of December 2024 there are six Type 45 destroyers and 12 Type 23 frigates in active service.
+As of December 2024 there are six Type 45 destroyers and eight Type 23 frigates in commission.
 Among their primary roles is to provide escort for the larger capital ships—protecting them from air, surface and subsurface threats.
 Other duties include undertaking the Royal Navy's standing deployments across the globe, which often consists of: counter-narcotics, anti-piracy missions and providing humanitarian aid.

 The Type 45 is primarily designed for anti-aircraft and anti-missile warfare and the Royal Navy describe the destroyer's mission as "to shield the Fleet from air attack".
 They are equipped with the PAAMS (also known as Sea Viper) integrated anti-aircraft warfare system which incorporates the sophisticated SAMPSON and S1850M long range radars and the Aster 15 and 30 missiles.

-16 Type 23 frigates were delivered to the Royal Navy, with the final vessel, HMS St Albans, commissioned in June 2002.
+Sixteen Type 23 frigates were delivered to the Royal Navy, with the final vessel, HMS St Albans, commissioned in June 2002.
 However, the 2004 Delivering Security in a Changing World review announced that three frigates would be paid off as part of a cost-cutting exercise, and these were subsequently sold to the Chilean Navy.
-The 2010 Strategic Defence and Security Review announced that the remaining 13 Type 23 frigates would eventually be replaced by the Type 26 Frigate.
-The Strategic Defence and Security Review 2015 reduced the procurement of Type 26 to eight with five Type 31e frigates to be procured.
+The 2010 Strategic Defence and Security Review announced that the remaining 13 Type 23 frigates would eventually be replaced by the Type 26 Frigate, with the incremental retirement of the remaining Type 23s commencing in 2021.
+The Strategic Defence and Security Review 2015 reduced the procurement of Type 26 to eight with five Type 31e frigates also to be procured.

+As part of the Maritime Electronic Warfare System Integrated Capability (MEWSIC) programme, the Ministry of Defence awarded a £100 million contract in 2022 to a consortium led by Babcock International, with QinetiQ and Elbit Systems UK, a subsidiary of the Israel-based defence technology company Elbit Systems.
+The 13-year programme is intended to upgrade the Royal Navy's electronic warfare capabilities, particularly against threats such as anti-ship missiles.
+By 2025, testing of the new systems was underway, with full integration planned for platforms including the Type 45, Type 26, and Type 31 frigates.